Master of Science in Bioinformatics (Engineering)

 The programme

-- offers a track tuned toward your specific interests and background that prepares you for different job profiles in the bioinformatics domain (respectively bioinformatics scientist and bioinformatics engineer);
+- offers a track tuned to your specific interests and background, which prepares you for different job profiles in the field of bioinformatics (bioinformatics scientist and bioinformatics engineer, respectively);

-- offers both theoretical deepening and data analytical/ problem solving skills;
+- offers both in-depth theoretical and data analytical/ problem-solving skills;

-- is embedded in a strong bioinformatics and biotechnology research environment, located at the Faculty of Sciences, Medicine, Bioscience Engineering and Engineering and Architecture and is affiliated with the VIB and IMEC.
+- is embedded in a strong bioinformatics and biotechnology research environment, located at the Faculties of Sciences, Medicine and Health Sciences, Bioscience Engineering, and Engineering and Architecture.
+It is also affiliated with VIB and IMEC.

 Master of Science in Bioinformatics: Engineering

-As bioinformatics engineer, you are skilled in developing new algorithms and complex software implementations, primarily focusing on, but equally applicable outside the bioinformatics domain.
-You will follow a module of ‘biologically oriented’ courses (9 credits) that will provide you with the basic domain knowledge to understand a data-driven biological problem.
-However, the major part of your curriculum (engineering module of 42 credits) will focus on advanced engineering and computer science techniques that elaborate on an already advanced knowledge obtained during your bachelor.
-The applied bioinformatics module (33 credits) will make you familiar with the data specificities of the bioinformatics domain (preprocessing techniques, noise and potential biases, assumptions etc.) and allow you to acquire the essential interdisciplinary skill set that is needed to be successful in modern science and engineering.
-The master thesis corresponds to 30 credits and focuses on a research topic.
-Within your programme, you have the opportunity to do an internship in order to become familiar with the role and expectations of a bioinformatics engineer in the industry or a governmental institution.
+Bioninformatics engineers are skilled in the development of new algorithms and complex software implementations with a primary focus on the field of bioinformatics, but equally applicable beyond.
+Students take a biology-oriented module of 9 credits, which will provide you with the basic knowledge to understand a data-driven biology problem.
+The rest of the curriculum largely focuses on advanced engineering and computer science techniques (36-credit Engineering module) that elaborate on the already advanced knowledge obtained in the Bachelor’s programme.
+The Applied Informatics module (33 credits) will familiarize you with the data specificities of bioinformatics (preprocessing techniques, noise and potential biases, assumptions, etc.), and will allow you to acquire the interdisciplinary skill set that is essential for success in modern science and engineering.
+The Master’s dissertation takes up 30 credits and focuses on a research topic.
+In your curriculum there is opportunity to do a work placement to familiarize yourself with the role and expectations of a bioinformatics scientist in the industry or at a government agency.

 For whom